01Bill Clinton (1993-2001): Most Number of Jobs Created.

-President Clinton added 21.5 million jobs, a 19.6 percent increase.
-There were 131 million people employed in December 1999, the end of his term.
-That's 21.5 million more than the 109.5 million employed at the beginning of his term.
+President Clinton added 18.6 million jobs.
+He was the top job creator in terms of total numbers.
+It was a 15.6 percent increase, the third-largest percentage increase.
+There were 137 million people employed in December 1999, the end of his term.
+There were 119 million employed at the beginning of his term.

 At the same time, he cut welfare spending.
 Recipients had to get jobs after two years.
 His policies cut the number on welfare by two-thirds, to 4.5 million, by 2004.

-President Obama created 17.267 million jobs by the end of December 2016, a 12.8 percent increase.
-There were 152.111 million people employed at the end of his term.
-That's compared to 134.844 million working at the end of the Bush Administration.
+President Obama created 8.9 million jobs by the end of December 2016, a 6.2 percent increase.
+There were 152.2 million people employed at the end of his term.
+That's compared to 143.4 million working at the end of the Bush administration.

 But that doesn't give the total picture.
-The economy lost 8.7 million jobs as a result of the 2008 financial crisis.
-It kept shedding them until January 2010.
-Since that low point, Obama created 22.309 million jobs, a 17.2 percent increase.
+The economy lost 8.5 million jobs as a result of the 2008 financial crisis.
+It kept shedding them until December 2009.
+Since that low point, Obama created 16 million jobs, a 11.6 percent increase.
+If measured that way, Obama was the third-largest job creator in terms of numbers.

 Obama attacked the Great Recession with the American Recovery and Reinvestment Act.
 It created jobs through public works.
 Many of those jobs were in construction.
 That successfully reduced the unemployment rate.
-But that meant Obama increased the debt by $7.9 trillion, a 67 percent increase.
-That drove the debt to GDP ratio to 104 percent.
+But that meant Obama increased the debt by $8.6 trillion, a 74 percent increase.
+That drove the debt-to-GDP ratio to 104 percent.

 It didn't stimulate demand as much as creating the same number of better paying high-tech jobs.
 In fact, jobs created after the last few recessions have led to greater income inequality, as re-hired workers became willing to take jobs that paid less.
 The high level of long-term unemployed and underemployed meant that trend only continued.